Reasons for High Blood Sugars in the Morning

 The Effect of Late Night Eating on Morning Glucose Levels

 Eating carbohydrate-rich foods before bed leads to an increase in blood sugar when you wake up.
-This happens because our bodies slow down digestion and absorption during sleep, which means that any carbs consumed are metabolized more slowly.
+This happens because our bodies slow digestion and absorption during sleep, which means the carbs consumed are metabolized more slowly.

-To control these consistently high blood sugar spikes, one strategy could involve being mindful about what types of food we consume for our evening meal as well as timing it correctly to avoid unnecessary elevations come dawn.
+One strategy to control these consistently high blood sugar spikes could involve being mindful about what types of food we consume for our evening meal and timing it correctly to avoid unnecessary elevations come dawn.

 Healthy Evening Meal Alternatives for Better Morning Glucose Control